 If you are using the MPI compiled version of expo read the section dedicated to the parallel execution.

-Click on on the toolbar to perform the steps of structure solution.
+Click the icon on the toolbar to perform the steps of structure solution.

-Three test structures are supplied and described in the section Tutorials.
+Three test structures are provided and described in the Tutorials section.